liangpann/Microsoft-Web-Apps-APIs/README.md

 The user first inputs the news article link and title and presses the Test button.
 The news article link and title are then sent to the API where it is processed.
 There are a number of metrics used to classify news as either being reliable or not:

-1. The Python Flask API utilises Machine Learning to categorise headlines as either clickbait or not.
+1. The Python Flask API utilises Machine Learning to categorise headlines as either clickbait or not (clickbait_model.py).
-2. Comparisons against a well-updated blacklist of known fake-news sites are made.
+2. Comparisons against a well-updated blacklist of known fake-news sites are made (blacklist_checker.py).

 The webapp clasifies the news article as being reliable or not and displays the result on the webapp.